Administrative Guidelines for Academic Department Chairs

 - Campus Visit

-The visit must include a meeting with the department search committee, a meeting with the Department Chair, a meeting with the Dean, and a teaching demonstration.
+The visit must include an interview with the department search committee, a meeting with the Department Chair, an interview with the Dean, and a teaching demonstration.

 The following items are available in PDF form: